 This information is provided to assist you in understanding the financial aid program at Benedictine University.
 Please read carefully and contact the Office of Financial Aid if you have any questions.
+Scholarships for graduate students are also available to eligible applicants.

 To apply for financial aid: